Center on Budget and Policy Priorities

 The Center on Budget and Policy Priorities (CBPP) is a progressive American think tank that analyzes the impact of federal and state government budget policies.
-A 501(c)(3) nonprofit organization, the Center's stated mission is to "conduct research and analysis to help shape public debates over proposed budget and tax policies and to help ensure that policymakers consider the needs of low-income families and individuals in these debates."
+A 501(c)(3) nonprofit organization, the organization's stated mission is to "advance federal and state policies to help build a nation where everyone — regardless of income, race, ethnicity, sexual orientation, gender identity, ZIP code, immigration status, or disability status — has the resources they need to thrive and share in the nation's prosperity."

 CBPP was founded in 1981 by Robert Greenstein, a former political appointee in the Jimmy Carter administration.
 Greenstein founded the organization, which is based in Washington, D.C., to provide an alternative perspective on the social policy initiatives of the Ronald Reagan administration.

 Activities

 Based in Washington, D.C., the Center was founded in 1981 by Robert Greenstein.
 In 2013, the Center reported revenue of $37.5 million, expenses of $27.3 million, and total year-end assets of $67.7 million.

 In 1993, the Center was involved in the founding of the State Fiscal Analysis Initiative (SFAI), a network of nonprofit, state-level policy organizations that examine state budget and tax policies and their effect on low- and moderate-income households.

 In 1997, the Center established the International Budget Partnership (IBP).
-The IBP publishes an annual Open Budget Index which measures governmental budget transparency and accountability around the world.
+The IBP publishes a biennial Open Budget Index which measures governmental budget transparency and accountability around the world.

 In 2005, representatives of CBPP attended a May 2006 meeting of the Democracy Alliance along with the Center for American Progress and the Economic Policy Institute to "talk about the agendas they were busy crafting that would catapult Democratic politics into the economic future."

 The Center is opposed to modern day efforts to call a convention to propose amendments to the United States Constitution.